Long Island Rail Road shooting: Lawsuits

-LIRR cars involved

-The LIRR units in which the shootings happened, #9891 and #9892, a pair of standard M3 electric cars, were held out of service for potential use as evidence, then were renumbered to #9945 and #9946.
-Both units continued to operate in regular service with these new numbers.
-The M3s were to be replaced with M9 railcars during the late 2010s.

 Reaction

 Many African-Americans expressed concern that the LIRR shooting would lead to a backlash of violence and racial animosities against the black community.
 Civil rights activists Al Sharpton and Herbert Daughtry urged that African-Americans in general not be blamed for the crime; Sharpton, in particular, criticized what he called attempts "to demonize black and Hispanic dissatisfaction" by linking those groups to the murders.
 Civil rights activist Jesse Jackson delivered a sermon at the Cathedral of the Incarnation in Garden City, during a service attended by the victims' grieving families.
 Audrey Warren released a statement shortly after the shootings expressing sorrow for the victims and their families.
 Jackson stressed the shootings were the result of one man and should not be seen as indicative of all African-Americans.
 The day after the shootings, Nassau County Executive Thomas Gulotta called Ferguson "an animal."
 Jackson and other African-American leaders criticized the comment as racially charged, but Gulotta later said his statement had nothing to do with race.

 During a press conference in the days after the shooting, the Long Island Rail Road Police Benevolent Association called the trains "unsafe" and said the railroad needed to triple the size of its 216-person police force.
 LIRR officials responded by noting that the rate of crime against passengers had dropped over the past few years before the shooting.
 The Long Island Rail Road and Metro-North Commuter Railroad placed more officers on trains and increased the visibility of police in response to the shootings.
 LIRR officials also made counselors available for passengers who wanted one, and sent senior railroad officials out to trains to answer riders' questions.
 A New York Times editorial called for stronger gun control laws in response to the murders, specifically citing the ease with which Ferguson obtained a handgun in California, which had one of the country's stricter gun laws.
 Several Adelphi University students expressed concern that Ferguson may have been taking the train to the school with plans of shooting people out of revenge for his past experiences there, although the train Ferguson took was not the closest one to Adelphi.
 Most of the regular commuters who used the 5:33 Hicksville local returned to the train the day after the shootings.
 In interviews with the media, a number of passengers cited the need to face their fears and the psychological trauma created by the incident, rather than avoid riding their regular train.